 At TRECA, I worked both as a trainer on our Apple contract and as an advisor to our online school.
 I traveled all over the country for Apple, training hundreds of teachers on iPads and Macs.
 I loved the work.
 In 2014, I went full-time as a PD specialist.
 In addition to working with Apple, I helped to develop online content for teachers.
 In 2015, TRECA merged with another ITC called MEC to form META Solutions.
 I continued in my role as PD specialist until June 2016 when I was laid off due to budget constraints.

-During this time, I also became the Athletic Director at St. Patrick Catholic Church in Bryan.
+During this time, I also became the Athletic Director at St. Patrick Catholic Church in Bryan, a role which I held until 2021.

 Only July 5, 2016, I started work as an Educational Technologist with the Northwest Ohio Computer Association (NWOCA), an Ohio Information Technology Center with member school districts throughout the state, but primarily in NW Ohio.
 In this role, I help teachers, administrators and students integrate technology into our schools.